hazelcast/hazelcast/hazelcast-documentation/src/MapEntryProcessor.md

     Map<K,Object> executeOnEntries(EntryProcessor entryProcessor, Predicate predicate);
 	```

-Using executeOnEntries method, if the number of entries is high and you do need the results then returing null in process(..) method is a good practice.
+Using `executeOnEntries	` method, if the number of entries is high and you do need the results, then returning null in `process(..)` method is a good practice.

 Here is the EntryProcessor interface: